 The first thing I wrote was a novel.
 Before short stories, before poetry, before non-fiction, before anything else, I wrote a book.
 It took years, but I reached the final point where I typed ‘The End’ and then I cast it aside.
 I could write, but I wanted to learn how to write well.
 I needed to understand the craft so I could write something greater.
 I had to rewrite my own neural pathways to ensure I had the ability to write better, so I could then learn the skills required.
 What I discovered was that I had a lot to learn, and I’ve spent years since honing and improving.
 I’ve read books on writing, listened to other writers talk about writing, asked questions and received advice on writing, and had my writing read and critiqued by other writers.
 I have written for publications and worked with editors.
 I have worked for publishers and become an editor.
 I spent five years as Editor-in-Chief of Thanet Writers.
-My column in the Isle of Thanet News has seen me twice-shortlisted as a finalist for Kent Columnist of the Year.
+My column in the Isle of Thanet News has seen me shortlisted three times as a finalist for Kent Columnist of the Year.
 I have learned from peers, from mistakes, from readers, from practice, and I am still learning.
 Every writer is.

 The classes I have created and developed here impart everything I have learnt and studied distilled into concise lessons with assignments.
 I have designed each to deliver as much as I can in the most effective ways I can manage, and every source I have used is listed at the bottom of each lesson to verify the statements and claims that I have made.
 This is not feel-good learning, or exercises in inflating the ego, but challenging and applied external influences to increase your ability and improve your writing craft.